Luzkan/smells/content/smells/indecent-exposure.md

 ## Indecent Exposure

-Unnecessarily exposing internal details is an _Indecent Exposure_ code smell.
-Methods and variables of a class that work only with other methods of the same class, should be kept private.
+Unnecessarily exposing internal details is a _Indecent Exposure_ code smell.
+The methods and variables of a class that work only with other methods of the same class should be kept private.

 Otherwise, it might lead to [Insider Trading](./insider-trading.md) or [Feature Envy](./feature-envy.md) code smells.
 One should always strive to hide as many variables and methods from other classes as possible.
-Exposing code that is unimportant contributes to the complexity of a design.
+Exposing irrelevant code contributes to the complexity of a design.

 ### Causation

-Developer could have a habit of creating all the methods public at first, but then, he forgets to change the access levels to appropriate ones.
+The developer could have a habit of creating all the methods public at first, but then, forgets to change the access levels to appropriate ones.

 ### Problems